Corral Hollow: Etymology

 The name of the canyon was originally El Arroyo de los Buenos Ayres, but later changed.
-For a number of years there was a myth that the canyon's name was a corruption of "Carrell Hollow," after the early settler Edward Carrell, but this has been disproved.
+There was a myth that the canyon's name was a corruption of "Carrell Hollow," after the early settler Edward Carrell, but this has been disproved.
 The name "Corral Hollow" was after a corral downstream of the Tesla area, used in the 1850s to hold wild mustangs.